JuliaGaussianProcesses/ParameterHandling.jl/README.md

 them to have some mutual supertype is unclear at present) that play nicely with `flatten` and allow one to specify that e.g. a particular scalar must remain positive, or should be fixed across iterations.
 See `src/parameters.jl` and `test/parameters.jl` for more examples.

+The approach to implementing these types typically revolves around some kind of deferred / delayed computation.
+For example, a `Positive` parameter is represented by an "unconstrained" number, and a "transform" that maps from the entire real line to the positive half.
+The `value` of a `Positive` is given by the application of this transform to the unconstrained number. `flatten`ing a `Positive` yields a length-1 vector containing the _unconstrained_ number, rather than the value represented by the `Positive` object.